Aside from the BOC and BOE printing their monetary policy decisions, three other central banks managed to make headlines this week.

 4. Bank of Canada (BOC)

 As mentioned yesterday, the BOC kept its monetary policies unchanged.
 The Loonie didn’t come out unscathed though, as the central bank’s lower growth forecasts, dissatisfaction over the Loonie’s strength, and an almost rate cut dragged the currency lower.
-Read all about what happened from my post yesterday!

 5. Bank of England (BOE)